Pinterest

 3. Melt butter in a frying pan over medium heat.
 Add the bread cubes and fry, stirring frequently, until golden brown on all sides.
 Remove from heat and set aside to cool.

-4. Mix into riced potatoes 1 cup potato starch, eggs, and salt to make a smooth dough that holds together when formed into dumplings.
-If the mixture is too moist, add a bit more starch.
+4. To make the dumpling dough, in a large bowl, mix the riced potatoes, 1 cup of potato starch, eggs, and salt into a smooth dough that holds together when formed into dumplings.
+If the mixture is too moist, add a bit more starch as needed.

 Notes/Hints: